 Vietnamese shaking beef with muoi tieu chanh sauce

-This paleo-friendly beef stir-fry takes its name from the traditional cooking method, in which the cook shakes the pan as the beef browns.
+This paleo beef stir-fry takes its name from the traditional cooking method of vigorously shaking the pan as the beef browns.

 In your bag

 - 1 or 2 cloves organic peeled fresh garlic